avaliani/webapp-snapshot-java/README.md

 #### Filter initialization parameters:

-All parameters are optional.
+All parameters are optional except the parameter used to specify the snapshot service token: *snapshotServiceToken* or *snapshotServiceTokenProvider*.
 By default *AjaxSnapshotsSnapshotService* is used as the snapshotService.

 *Snapshot service parameters:*